aaviator42/Numa/README.md

 ```

 Be aware of how [floating point math works](https://stackoverflow.com/questions/588004/is-floating-point-math-broken).
-For example, the output of the following code block might come as a surprise:
+For example, the output of the following might come as a surprise:

 ```php
 $myArray1 = \Numa\gen_1(5, 0, 0.1); //[0, 0.1, 0.2, 0.30000000000000004, 0.4]